-If getting high without chemicals is something you like to do, then you’ll love Mount Evans Colorado.
+If getting high without chemicals is something you like to try, then you’ll love Mount Evans Colorado.
 Tucked away in the aptly named Mount Evans Wilderness range of the Rocky Mountains in Colorado, Mount Evans offers motorcyclists the opportunity to ride the highest paved road in North America.
-Be warned, the Mount Evans Scenic Byway will test even an experienced rider’s confidence as it climbs from 7,500 feet in Idaho Springs Colorado to a breathtaking 14,130 feet at the summit turn-around.
+Be warned, the Mount Evans Scenic Byway will test even an experienced rider’s confidence as it climbs from 7,500 feet in Idaho Springs Colorado to a breathtaking 14,130 feet at the Summit Interpretive Area.
 Just one reason every serious sport touring motorcyclist should put this destination on their bucket list.

 Colorado was made for riders!